 If you find yourself switching between post statuses (draft, published, scheduled, etc.) often, you may…

 Better Notifications for WordPress allows you to supercharge the notification emails that WordPress sends out.
 You can choose from a number of different notifications and choose to send them to either user roles or individual users.
-These emails can then be customised using HTML, inline CSS and shortcodes, giving you a huge amount of control over the emails that WordPress sends out, including a few new ones such as new categories and when posts are updated.
+These emails can then be customized using HTML, inline CSS, and shortcodes, giving you a huge amount of control over the emails that WordPress sends out, including a few new ones such as new categories and when posts are updated.